ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: Experiment

 \subsection{Experimental Environment}

-\paragraph{Experimental Models} To verify the generalizability of experimental results, we prepared two different LMs pretrained on Biomedical literacy; BioBERT \citep{lee2020biobert} and BioClinicalBERT \citep{alsentzer2019publicly} \footnote{Note that, BioBERT is additionally trained BERT \citep{devlin2018bert} on biomedical corpora and BioClinicalBERT is further trained BioBERT using MIMIC-III \citep{johnson2016mimic} which is the previous version of MIMIC-IV.}.
-Herein, `Finetune' and `Prompt' indicate an LM trained on ODD via finetuning (in Section~\ref{sec:fine_tuning}) and prompt-based finetuning (in Section~\ref{sec:prompt-based_fine-tuning}) respectively.
+\paragraph{Experimental Models} To verify the generalizability of experimental results, we utilized two different LMs pretrained on Biomedical literature; BioBERT \citep{lee2020biobert} and BioClinicalBERT \citep{alsentzer2019publicly}.

-\paragraph{Experimental Setting} For the experiments, we conducted 5-fold cross-validation and report the average performance and standard deviation.
-We adopted a loss function as a binary cross entropy for finetuning models and categorical cross entropy for prompt-based finetuning models \citep{lecun2015deep}.
-Moreover, we selected the optimizer as AdamW \citep{loshchilov2017decoupled}.

-\paragraph{Hyper-parameter Setting} We conducted the grid search with the following range of possible values for each hyper-parameter: \{2e-5, 3e-5, 5e-5\} for learning rate, \{4, 8, 16\} for batch size, \{2,3,4\} for the number of epoch.
-Herein, we choose the hyper-parameters that achieved the best performance on the first fold of the BioClinicalBERT finetune environment with the grid search.
-Finally, we chose 3e-5 for learning rate, 8 for batch size, and 3 for the number of epochs.
+\paragraph{Experimental Setting} For the experiments, we conducted the nested cross-validation \citep{muller2016introduction} where outer and inner loops are 5 and 2 respectively.
+We choose the hyper-parameters for each outer loop that achieved the best performance on the inner folds with the grid search with the following range of possible values for each hyper-parameter: \{2e-5, 3e-5, 5e-5\} for learning rate, \{4, 8, 16\} for batch size, \{3,4,5\} for the number of epoch.
+Then, we report the average performance and standard deviation.

-\paragraph{Others} To evaluation the statistical significance in performance between models, we adopted student's t-test \citep{student1908probable}.
+To evaluation the significance of the performance differences between two models, we conducted Wilcoxon signed-rank test \citep{woolson2007wilcoxon}.
 In all of the experiments, we keep the random seed as 0.
 Finally, all experiments were performed on an NVIDIA P40 GPU with CentOS 7 version.